dogacid/dioxus_with_axum_login/README.md

 This project is a snapshot of some early work I did to integrate dioxus fullstack web app with the [axum-login crate](https://github.com/maxcountryman/axum-login). axum-login is a authentication library for axum.
 It provides a way to handle user authentication and session management in a straightforward manner.
-It is only an in Memory version with default users:
+It is only an in memory version with default users:

 ---
     - username: user1